Nottingham-CTU/REDCap-API-Client/README.md

   * You can also specify how the field is to be interpreted, see the *Field Interpretation* section of this document.
 * **Placeholder Format** &ndash; Specify how the value is to be encoded in the HTTP request.
+  The documentation for the API you are connecting to should tell you if a particular encoding is expected.
   * *Raw value* will insert the data into the request as is.
-This could cause problems if the data contains special characters, so you may need to consider an encoded format.
+This could cause problems if the data contains special characters, so you may need to consider an encoded format (unless *form field mode* is used).
-  * *Base 64* and *URL encode* will apply that form of encoding.
-The documentation for the API you are connecting to should tell you if a particular encoding is expected.
+  * *Base 64* converts the data into base 64 format, so e.g. `Base 64 string` becomes
+    `QmFzZSA2NCBzdHJpbmc=`.
+  * *JSON string* will encode the data into a string formatted for use in JSON data, so e.g.
+    `JSON éncoded "string"` becomes `"JSON \u00e9ncoded \"string\""`.
+  * *URL encode* will encode the data in a format suitable for use in URLs, so e.g.
+    `URL éncoded/string` becomes `URL%20%C3%A9ncoded%2Fstring`.
+  * *XML encode* will encode the data in a format suitable for use in XML, so e.g.
+    `XML 'éncoded" <string>` becomes `XML &apos;&#233;ncoded&quot; &lt;string&gt;`.

 ### SOAP (WSDL) Endpoint